 Back ribs have an extraordinary level of softness and tenderness.
 When cooked correctly, they are very juicy and moist.
 Back ribs are bursting with wonderful tastes that can rarely be discovered in any other cut of meat.

 Things get even better when amateur cooks discover that they are also extremely simple to smoke.
 These are some of the factors behind the tremendous appeal of baby back ribs.

 Due to these numerous advantages, you should consider starting your smoking experience with back ribs as your first meal.
 Smoking this cut is extremely easy, as you will soon discover.

 These ribs are not as soft as the aforementioned baby back ribs.
 Smoking them is not as simple as back ribs.
-You will require a particular level of ability to get the very best out of this pork cut.
+You will require a particular level of ability to get the very best out of this pork cut in a pellet smoker.
 It makes sense to master baby back ribs first before moving on to this cut of pork meat.

 However, you will be amply rewarded for your efforts.
 Spare ribs have a deep taste that barbecue enthusiasts love.